brianglass/anastasis/files/weekday_vespers7.md

 **Cross-Theotokion.**

-When she saw you crucified, O Christ, she who bore you cried out, Â‘What is the strange mystery I see, my Son?
+When she saw you crucified, O Christ, she who bore you cried out, ‘What is the strange mystery I see, my Son?
 How are you, the giver of life, hanged in the flesh, dying on a Tree?

 <span style="text-transform: uppercase">on Wednesday evening</span>